Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 For detailed maps and tools to locate public hunting lands in South Carolina, visit the SCDNR’s official public land hunting maps portal.
 This resource helps hunters identify accessible areas and understand specific regulations for each location.

-South Carolina requires all first-time hunters to complete a hunter education course before purchasing a hunting license.
+South Carolina requires anyone born after June 30, 1979 to complete hunter education before purchasing a hunting license.
 This course covers firearm safety, hunting ethics, wildlife conservation, and state-specific regulations.

 Hunter education can be completed through in-person classes or online programs approved by the SCDNR.
 Upon successful completion, hunters receive a certification card necessary for license purchase.